 Federal Verification Process

-Verification is a process created by the U.S. Department of Education to confirm the accuracy of information provided on the FAFSA.
-The verification process requires our office to verify or confirm the data reported by you and/or your parent(s) on the FAFSA.
+Verification is a process required by the U.S. Department of Education for some applicants, to ensure the accuracy of information reported on the Free Application for Federal Student Aid (FAFSA).
+The verification process requires our office to verify or confirm certain data elements reported by you and/or your parents on your FAFSA.

-If you are selected for verification the OSFA will inform students of the necessary documentation required.
-The required documentation will be listed in the student's “To Do List” within the Student Center in KSIS.
+If you are selected for verification, the Office of Student Financial Assistance (OSFA) will inform you of the necessary documentation required.
+Required items will be listed in your “To Do List” within your Student Center in KSIS.

-The verification process is not complete and federal financial aid will not be awarded until all submitted documentation has been verified by our office and the U.S. Department of Education has received and accepted any changes to the original FASFA data..
+The verification process is not complete and federal financial aid will not be awarded or disbursed until all required documentation has been received and verified by OSFA, and the U.S. Department of Education has received and accepted any changes to the FAFSA data.

 Why was your FAFSA selected to be verified?